Berava/berava/README.md

 You can explore my portfolio and recent projects in detail on my [personal website](https://berava.netlify.app/).

 Some highlights include:
-- **CIRCEO Project**: Led the development of a large-scale web solution for CIRCEO.
 - **Eco-friendly Websites**: Developed multiple energy-efficient websites using NuxtJS and 11ty, helping various organizations reduce their digital carbon footprint.